YOlij/kiss-docs-gh1/docs/contents/index.md

 ---
 layout: default
-title: Documentation
+title: Getting Started
 nav_order: 2
 has_children: true
 ---

 # Contents

-Here you will find the links to the original md pages.
+Here you will find the installation and building pages.